kigawas/blog/content/posts/interface-vs-adt.md

 ## Overview

-Object-oriented programming is a ubiquitous paradigm all over the software development field as it could be found in the most of prevalent languages: C++, C#, Java, JavaScript, Python, etc. [Polymorphism](<https://en.wikipedia.org/wiki/Polymorphism_(computer_science)>), one of an important characteristic in OOP, is often implemented by sub-typing in a typical OOP language.
+Object-oriented programming is a ubiquitous paradigm all over the software development field as it could be found in the most of prevalent languages: C++, C#, Java, JavaScript, Python, etc. [Polymorphism](<https://en.wikipedia.org/wiki/Polymorphism_(computer_science)>), an important characteristic in OOP, is often implemented by sub-typing in a typical OOP language.

 ```java
 interface Animal {